 Visiting the building

 The Church is located at 10 Doney St Mullewa and Priest House Museum is on the Cnr of Doney and Bowes Streets.
-They are open daily from July to September (10:00 a.m. - 12:00 p.m.)
+They are open daily from July 7th to September 30th (10:30 a.m. - 12:30 p.m.)
 Mass is celebrated on Sunday at 8:30 a.m.

 Enquiries: Phone: Barb Thomas 0427 623 053